-If you need help with educational, instructive, motivational natural health writing aimed at the general public or practitioners particularly, I’m your man (well, woman).
+If you need help with educational, instructive, motivational natural health writing aimed at the general public or practitioners, I’m your woman.
 Email me: email@example.com.

 I have 30 years’ experience in natural health as a researcher, writer and clinician so I can write intelligently – I hope, by now – about most health subjects.
 I have written zillions of words on everything from arthritis and acne to zen supplements and zoo visits for mental health.